 |

 Canyoneering tends to take place in, on, under and around lots of water.
-Ropes that absorb minimal water are easier to use, easier to carry, and last longer in this difficult environment.
-Imlay ropes are made from 100% polyester - a naturally hydrophobic fiber.
+Canyoneering rope that resists water absorption is easier to use and carry, and it lasts longer in this difficult environment.
+Imlay Canyon static rope is 100% polyester, a naturally hydrophobic fiber.
 Nylon loosely bonds water molecules to its structure, becoming heavier, weaker and less tough.
 Polyester avoids these problems by ignoring the water molecules, and maintaining its original properties.
-The ropes still holds some water on the surface, but substantially less than nylon, and the water dries faster.
+Polyester rappel ropes still holds some water on the surface, but substantially less than nylon rappel ropes, and the surface water dries pretty quickly.

 |